elasfarc/re-former/README.md

 # Re-Former

-The Microverse Forms and Authentication, Bare Metal Forms and Helpers project for Ruby on Rails that consists of build some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.
 Simple form created using Rails.
-It takes the username, password, and email and it shows the error messages if the inputs do not match the validations (Create new users & Edit already ex)
+It takes the username, password, and email and it shows the error messages if the inputs do not match the validations (Create new users & Edit)

 ## Built With